By Ben Tarhan firstname.lastname@example.org

 The Tonawanda News

-Those were the last points the Bulldogs scored until late in the fourth quarter.
+Those were the last points scored in regulation.